banner

 Step 4: Data Capture

-The reader interprets the incoming signal and extracts the tag information.
-This data is enriched with operational context.
+The reader decodes the returning signal and extracts the tag information.
+Operational context is then added to create meaningful data.

-2. Time stamps, antenna location and event markers are added to create a clear record of movement.
+• Time stamps, antenna location, and event markers are attached.

-5. Filtering logic prevents duplicate or ghost reads that occur in reflective or high density environments.
+Advanced filtering logic removes duplicate or ghost reads that occur in reflective or high-density environments.
+Without filtering, data noise increases and system trust declines.

 Step 5: Process Data

-Captured data flows into enterprise software that drives operational decisions.
+Captured data flows into enterprise systems that drive operational control and visibility.
+Processing objectives include:

-1. ERP, WMS and TMS systems update stock levels, confirm order accuracy and generate alerts.
+• ERP, WMS, and TMS systems update inventory levels and confirm order accuracy.

-2. Manufacturers use the data to validate part lineage, perform traceability checks and monitor workstation performance.
+• Manufacturers validate part lineage, traceability, and workstation performance.

-3. Retail managers depend on this information for automated replenishment, stock accuracy and shrink detection.
+• Retail managers use real-time visibility for automated replenishment and shrink detection.

 Real World Examples of Radio Frequency Identification (RFID)